Maple is a popular material choice for cabinet doors due to it’s durability and versatile, light color.

 The hard maple kitchen above has a very light, custom, clove-hued stain by the cabinetmaker, which evens out color variations in the material and reduces the appearance of yellowing.

 Maple pairs well with painted cabinets in blue, gray, green, brown and black, and provides a perfect contrast to darker colors.
-Pairing stained maple cabinets with paint maintains the warmth of natural wood while allowing the decorator colors to add personality to the room.
+Pairing stained maple cabinets with painted cabinets maintains the warmth of natural wood while allowing the decorator colors to add personality to the room.

 Maple wood can have a variety of density within one piece of wood and this variation in density and porosity can create blotchiness when stained if not prepped properly.
 End grain is especially porous and will absorb more stain than the material face.
 To avoid blotchiness in the finished product a bit of extra prep work and education is advisable.
 We recommend learning about staining maple and testing a sample before staining an entire kitchen worth of cabinet doors if you have not stained maple before.